 Chile’s Patagonia was explored, founded and traversed by horse.
 So it seems only fitting for a visitor to discover this unruly and dramatic country by horse, riding shoulder-to-shoulder with the true Patagonian cowboy – the Baqueano (bac-e-ano).
 This ride leads you through Torres del Paine, Chile’s most prized national park.
 It’s 180,000 hectares of diverse scenery and wild landscapes on the edge of the southern ice fields and is one of the largest sources of temperate-zone glaciers in the world.
 The park was created in 1959 and was declared a Biosphere Reserve by UNESCO in 1978.
 Before that, it was part of a huge sheep estancia.

-The type of horses used on this ride are the Criollo breed.
+The horses used on this ride are the Criollo breed.
 I have the utmost respect and admiration for these caballos.
 They are extremely willing, stocky and tough as old boots.
 The breed is one of the oldest registered horse breeds of South America and is known for its high threshold of discomfort, great immunity to disease and remarkable rate of recuperation.
 In short, direct one of these horses towards an impassable river crossing or a steep cliff climb and they will not hesitate – once their trust is earned, they will become a loyal friend.

 - Horse Breed:Criollo, Criollo x German Warmblood and Criollo x Arabian.